 |Component: AIR BAGS:PASSENGER SIDE FRONTAL|

-Subaru of America, Inc. "Subaru" is recalling certain 2010-2014 Tribeca, WRX, Outback, and Legacy vehicles, 2010-2011 Impreza vehicles and 2010-2013 Forester vehicles sold, or ever registered, in the states of Arizona, Arkansas, Delaware, District of Columbia, Illinois, Indiana, Kansas, Kentucky, Maryland, Missouri, Nebraska, Nevada, New Jersey, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Virginia, and West Virginia.
+Subaru of America, Inc. "Subaru" is recalling certain 2010-2014 Tribeca, WRX, Legacy and Outback vehicles, 2010-2011 Impreza vehicles and 2010-2013 Forester vehicles sold, or ever registered, in the states of Alaska, Colorado, Connecticut, Idaho, Iowa, Maine, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New York, North Dakota, Oregon, Rhode Island, South Dakota, Utah, Vermont, Washington, Wisconsin, and Wyoming.
 These vehicles are equipped with certain air bag inflators assembled as part of the passenger frontal air bag modules used as original equipment or replacement equipment.
 In the event of a crash necessitating deployment of the passenger frontal air bag, these inflators may explode due to propellant degradation occurring after long-term exposure to absolute humidity and temperature cycling.

 An explosion of an inflator within the passenger frontal air bag module may result in sharp metal fragments striking the front seat passenger, driver or other occupants resulting in serious injury or death.

 Subaru is notifying owners, and dealers will replace the front passenger air bag inflator, free of charge.
-The recall began January 25, 2019.
+The recall began on January 25, 2019.
 Owners may contact Subaru customer service at 1-844-373-6614.
-Subaru's number for this recall is TKB-19.
+Subaru's number for this recall is TKC-19.

 |Report Initiator: ODI||V Report|

 |Regulation Part Number:||Federal Motor Vehicle Safety Standard Number:|